mahmoud-joumaa/obsidian-to-excel-basic-daily-notes-parser/README.md

 To run the Python script, the following **may** be configured based on the user (_a.k.a. you_):
 - `excel_workbook_name` at **line 6**: Set this variable to whatever the `.xlsx` file should be named (_e.g. `"happy.xlsx"`_).
+	> [!Note]
+	> The scirpt does some basic checking while parsing the file names to make sure of the format.
+However, this check is not fool-proof.
+It is up to the user to make sure the file names follow the format "dd-mm-YYYY" and exclude any files with names that do not follow this format.
 - `files_to_exclude` at **line 10**: Set this variable to a list of file names to be ignored while parsing (_e.g. `["Daily Notes.md", "Daily Note Template.md"]`_)

 Once the configured variables are set, the script can be started by running `python graph_happy_scale.py` in the terminal.